-Social housing stock count is published through the Department of Corrections and Justice by district.
+Social housing stock count is published by district by DCJ.
 The Campbelltown LGA is located in the South West Sydney district.
-The social housing stock in the Sydney District as of 30 June 2021 is shown in Table 20.
+The social housing stock in the Sydney District as of 30 June 2021 is shown in Table 22.
 In total, there are 26,978 social housing dwellings, the bulk of which are public housing (20,532 dwellings) and community housing (5,899 dwellings).

-19 Australian Institute of Health and Welfare (AIHW) 2021, Specialist homelessness services annual report 2020-21
+20 Australian Institute of Health and Welfare (AIHW) 2021, Specialist homelessness services annual report 2020-21

-Table 20: South West Sydney District social housing stock, 2021
+Table 22: South West Sydney District social housing stock, 2021